The convenors listed below were selected in 2016 for a National Panel.

-A Direct Personal Response (DPR) meeting in the context of the National Redress Scheme uses essentially the same format, and so each of the listed convenors is also qualified to work as a DPR facilitator.
+A Direct Personal Response (DPR) meeting in the context of the National Redress Scheme uses essentially the same format as Restorative Engagement, and so each of the listed convenors should also be qualified to work as a DPR facilitator.

 The Australian Association for Restorative Justice strongly supports the use of appropriately qualified professional facilitators in the National Redress Scheme.